Reframing Architecture + Design in Africa

-Martin Østergård is a Senior Adviser at Oxfam’s ‘Youth Participation and Employment’ program, funded by the Danish-Arab Partnership Program (DAPP).
+Martin Østergård is a Senior Adviser at Oxfam’s Danish-Arab Partnership Program (DAPP).
 DAPP works to support young men and women through start-ups in Egypt, Jordan, Morocco and Tunisia.

-Lene Ingvartsen is MENA (Middle East and North Africa) Coordinator at Oxfam IBIS.
-Oxfam IBIS focus on the right to education, democratic development and fair taxation and distribution of resources.
-Lene has extensive experience in women's rights and gender equality in the Middle East and North Africa.
+Lene Ingvartsen is a Director at KVINFO - Denmark's knowledge and development center for gender, gender equality and diversity.
+She has extensive experience in women's rights and gender equality in the Middle East and North Africa.

 Grethe Weber is a textile designer at KADK, who in 2008 initiated the Academy’s ongoing collaboration with Moroccan cooperative Reseau Femmes Artisanes.
 The project is aimed at developing handcrafted Moroccan products for the international market, with a focus on design development, business management, and Moroccan cultural heritage.